BioBabe2002/reproducible-research_homework/README.md

 D) Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 ![Image 04-12-2023 at 15 03](https://github.com/BioBabe2002/reproducible-research_homework/assets/150148922/c3c991fb-c371-4806-8a03-65d74283550c)

+Q5) In 2014, Cui, Schlub and Holmes published an article in the Journal of Virology (doi: https://doi.org/10.1128/jvi.00362-14) showing that the size of viral particles, more specifically their volume, could be predicted from their genome size (length).
+They found that this relationship can be modelled using an allometric equation of the form , where  is the virion volume in nm3 and  is the genome length in nucleotides.

+A) Import the data for double-stranded DNA (dsDNA) viruses taken from the Supplementary Materials of the original paper into Posit Cloud (the csv file is in the question-5-data folder).
+How many rows and columns does the table have?
+(3 points)

+- There are 33 rows and 13 columns.

+B) What transformation can you use to fit a linear model to the data?
+Apply the transformation.
+(3 points)

+A log transformation is useful to fit the linear model to the data.
+I applied the log transformation to both the virion volume and genome length.

+Cui_etal2014$log_virion_volume <- log(Cui_etal2014$`Virion.volume..nm.nm.nm.`)
+Cui_etal2014$log_genome_length <- log(Cui_etal2014$`Genome.length..kb.`)

+C) Find the exponent (alpha) and scaling factor (beta) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
+Compare the values you found to those shown in Table 2 of the paper, did you find the same values?
+(10 points)

+D) Write the code to reproduce the figure shown below.
+(10 points)

 ## Instructions